김석훈 | 우리말 뿌리연구가, 『우리말 범어사전』 편저자

 time = a flow announced through resonance and sound.

-The Korean word teum (틈, gap) is also intriguing.
+The Korean word teum (틈, gap) is also fascinating.

-Time is not always experienced as an uninterrupted stream,
+Time is not always experienced as an uninterrupted flow,

 but rather as: